 I don’t always have answers to these questions but I know that for you to feel a void because you stopped reading means that reading holds meaning to you.
 Hence, I rounded up tips on how to read more effectively.

 But before the discussion on how to read more effectively, ask yourself this question, why am I reading?
-I learnt somewhere that when the purpose of a thing is not know, abuse is inevitable.
+I learnt somewhere that when the purpose of a thing is not known, abuse is inevitable.
 I love and enjoy reading both for knowledgeable reasons and pleasure.
 That’s why I read.
 It exposes my mind, opens me up to things I had no idea about.

 If you are clear about your reasons for reading.
 It is important to note the following;